GiuliaMantoan/GMantoan/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
-title = "Optimal Pooling and Finite Mixture Distribution: a Comparison between Approaches to Density Forecast Combination" authors = ["admin"]
 The combination of two or more density forecasts entails a long tradition the statistics and forecasting literature.
 However, little attention in econometrics has been given to the finite mixture distribution as a statistical model for combining density forecasts.
-Combination procedures based on a mixture density distribution are able to account for parameter uncertainty in addition to weights uncertainty, which are features normally not considered in the traditional \two-step" approaches.
+Combination procedures based on a mixture density distribution are able to account for parameter uncertainty in addition to weights uncertainty, which are features normally not considered in the traditional "two-step" approaches.
-The aim of this paper is to compare the \one-step" mixture approach with a more traditional \two step" approach for combining density forecasts.
+The aim of this paper is to compare the "one-step" mixture approach with a more traditional "two step" approach for combining density forecasts.
 The comparison has been achieved with several Monte Carlo simulations and applications.
-From the comparison, the \two-step" set of procedures result to be more accurate in combining density forecasts when the sample size is small, the individual models are nonnested or when the number of forecasts to combine is high.
-The \one-step" is more accurate in combing density forecasts when the sample size is big enough, the individual models are nested, when data presents breaks or when the number of forecasts to combine is low.
+From the comparison, the "two-step" set of procedures result to be more accurate in combining density forecasts when the sample size is small, the individual models are nonnested or when the number of forecasts to combine is high.
+The "one-step" is more accurate in combing density forecasts when the sample size is big enough, the individual models are nested, when data presents breaks or when the number of forecasts to combine is low.